superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 settings = AppSettings()
 ```

-These constants are used across all the components of the retrieval system, ensuring a single configuration entry point.
+These constants are used across all components of the retrieval system, ensuring a single configuration entry point.

 ## 4. Streaming ingestion pipeline

-Let's dive into the streaming pipeline, starting from the top and working our way to the bottom ↓
+Let's dive into the streaming pipeline, beginning at the top, and working our way to the bottom ↓

 ## 4.1.
-Bytemax flow - starting from ingestion
+Bytemax flow - starting with ingestion

 **The Bytewax flow** transparently conveys all the steps of the streaming pipeline.